 Rwandan Coffee Plant Varietals

 Most of the coffee in Rwanda is grown at elevations ranging from 1,200 to 1,800 meters above sea level.
-The Rwanda coffee plants flower in September in October and the coffee cherry are harvested from March to July.
+The Rwanda coffee plants flower in September in October and the coffee cherry are harvested and green coffees processed from March to July.